Trusted by 1000+ Clients Worldwide, Washington, D.C and in Florida.

 Non-profits must maintain accurate financial records, file annual reports, and comply with laws.
 Ethical practices and effective management ensure their success and sustainability.

-All-in-One Business Formations
+Business Formations

 Entity Name Check and Basic Trademark Search

-Drafting and Filing Paperwork to Formally Establish a Florida Business
+Drafting and Filing of Paperwork

 Personalized Operating Agreements or Corporate Bylaws

-Apply for an EIN (Employer Identification Number)
+Apply for a US EIN (Employer Identification Number)

-One Year of Free Registered Agent Service and Learn Laws Subscription
+One Year of Free Registered Agent Service

 FAQ